PatrickChow0803/Android_Sprint8Challenge_CongressDebug/README.md

  BUGS THAT WERE FIXED
  1. App crashes when a congressman is selected.
 Adjusting the constructor that requires ID in CongresspersonProfileViewModel to require nothing fixes this.
+ 2. Added a space after first name
+ 3. Removed the lowercase for firstname and lastname